Does Medicare Cover Chiropractic Services?

 • Patient’s medical history and treatment details

-It is noteworthy that a renewal for ongoing chiropractic treatments under Medicare is not needed once a referral is obtained.
+It is noteworthy that a renewal for ongoing chiropractic treatments under Medicare might not be needed once a referral is obtained.

 Communicating with Your Primary Care Provider

-Maintaining open communication with your primary care provider can be instrumental in ensuring you receive the appropriate chiropractic care covered by Medicare.
-Discussing its benefits, sharing personal experiences, and highlighting the demonstrated effectiveness and safety of chiropractic treatments can facilitate this process.
+Maintaining open communication with your primary care provider could be essential in ensuring you receive the appropriate chiropractic care covered by Medicare.
+Discussing its potential benefits, sharing personal experiences, and highlighting the demonstrated effectiveness and safety of chiropractic treatments may facilitate this process.

-When contemplating chiropractic care covered by Medicare, there are some key questions you should ask your primary care provider.
-These include:
+When contemplating chiropractic care covered by Medicare, some questions you might want to ask your primary care provider may include:

 Chiropractic Care as an Alternative to Opioids for Chronic Pain